adam-lafontaine/CMS/blog/posts/[014][Memory management].md

 }
 ```

 The address in memory that is available for use is the address of `data` offset by the current `size`.
-Whenever we want to use memory at the current available address, we need to update `size` property by the amount of bytes we want.
+Whenever we want to use memory at the current available address, we need to update the `size` property by the amount of bytes we want.
 It's as simple as getting the address, updating the `size`, and then returning the address.

 ```cpp
 u8* buffer_push(ByteBuffer& buffer, size_t n_bytes)